cirruslabs/cirrus-ci-docs/docs/pricing.md

 **Cons** of this approach:

 * No support for exotic use cases like GPUs, SSDs and 100+ cores machines.
-* Not cost efficient for big teams.
+* Not that cost efficient for big teams.

 ### Buying Compute Credits